IDemixI/Among-Us-Statistics-Grabber/README.md

 ### Executable

 - Simply download the latest release and run it once to perform the setup.
 After this, the program will run whenever you launch Among Us via Steam.
+- If you decide to move the location of the executable, please run it again from the new location or it will not work.
+I recommend placing it somewhere like `C:\Users\<user>\Documents\Among Us SG`.

 ### Python